-Arjo is a global supplier of medical devices and solutions that helps its customers improve their clinical and financial results.
-The Group's solutions for patient handling, hygiene, disinfection, diagnostics, treating leg ulcers, prevention of pressure injuries and deep vein thrombosis, and our medical beds are all designed to promote mobility, safety and dignity in all care situations.
-Fundamentally, it means contributing to improved quality of care and enhanced efficiency, resulting in reduced healthcare costs.
+Ario is a market leader in the medical device industry that uses its sustainable and outcome-based solutions to raise the quality of care and life for people with reduced mobility and improve the work environment for healthcare professionals.
+The Group's solutions for patient transfers, hygiene, disinfection, diagnostics, treating leg ulcers, prevention of pressure injuries and deep vein thrombosis, and our medical beds are all designed to promote mobility, safety and dignity in all care situations.
+Fundamentally, it means contributing to higher quality of care and improved use of resources, resulting in reduced costs for healthcare and society as a whole.